SAP/abap-cleaner/docs/main-window.md

 ### Default cleanup range

-If you open the interactive ABAP cleaner from ADT, you can enter the 'Default cleanup range' to be either the 'Current command' (at cursor position), the 'Current method' / declaration section / FORM etc., the 'Current class' (relevant when working with multiple classes in the same include), or even the 'Entire code document'.
+If you open the interactive ABAP cleaner from ADT, you can enter the 'Default cleanup range' to be
+* the 'Current command' (at cursor position),
+* the 'Current method' / declaration section / FORM etc.,
+* the 'Current class' (i.e. either the whole definition or the whole implementation from ```CLASS``` to ```ENDCLASS```), or even
+* the 'Entire code document' (which may contain multiple classes etc.).

 Note that this default only applies if ABAP cleaner is called while no code is selected in the editor:
 If you select any amount of code, ABAP cleaner will always only clean the selected statements.